Skip to content

 When they are young, they follow us everywhere.
 They stick with us like monkeys clinging to tree branches, dive head-first into our cereal bowls, and crawl over the couch and our arms to sleep on our shoulders, and we love it.
 They look at us and meow these little heartwarming meows that make it incredibly hard to resist the already irresistible urge to bite them, and we love it.
 They ask for our attention, and we happily give it all to them.

 But when they are old, we barely get any of their attention.
 Cats turn into couch potatoes, where they relax and sleep most of the day and do not move except to eat and, you know, answer the call of nature.
-But at night, they get all active and turn our living rooms into playgrounds.
+But they get all active at night and turn our living rooms into playgrounds.
 They run infinite laps and shoot anything they come across, and we do not even get to complain about it, for it is not their fault they are nocturnal.

 Then all of a sudden, they remember we are asleep, not desperately trying to get back to sleep thanks to the disturbance they caused.
-So they decide to cut the madness out and come join us in bed.
+So they decide to cut the madness out and join us in bed.
 They jump on our faces or sit on our chests, either because it is comfortable up there or to wake us up by pushing us towards the verge of suffocation!

 We actually cannot but love them.